J-coupling NMR Spectroscopy with Nitrogen Vacancy Centers at High Fields: Results and Discussion

-\emph{Molecular target Hamiltonian.-- } To exemplify the method we consider an isotropic liquid sample~\cite{comment} containing a target molecular ensemble with two types of atoms, i.e. each molecule comprises $N_\text{H}$ hydrogens (H from now on) and a number $N_\text{A}$ of nuclei of the ``A" species.
+To exemplify the method we consider an isotropic liquid sample~\cite{comment} containing a target molecular ensemble with two types of atoms, i.e. each molecule comprises $N_\text{H}$ hydrogens (H from now on) and a number $N_\text{A}$ of nuclei of the ``A" species.
 The resulting Hamiltonian is

 where we denote the spin operators of H nuclei as $S_k^{x, y, z}$, and those of the A species as $I_k^{x, y, z}$.
 On the first line we have: Larmor terms of the $N_{\text{H}}$ H (with $\omega_\text{H}=|\gamma_\text{H}| B_{\text{ext}}$), their chemical shifts, and the homonuclear J-couplings of magnitude $J_{i,j}^{\rm{H}}$.
 The terms on the second line are the equivalent interactions for the A species in the target molecule.
 The third line comprises heteronuclear J-couplings between H and A nuclei ($J_{i,j}^{\text{H}-\text{A}}$), while the last one contains the RF controls over H and A nuclear spins.
 Due to significant differences in gyromagnetic ratios among distinct spin species, crosstalk effects are safely neglected using the RWA, especially in high-field scenarios.
 By setting the RF fields such that $\omega_1\equiv\omega_\text{H}$ and $\omega_2\equiv\omega_\text{A}$, in a rotating frame with respect to (w.r.t) Larmor terms, Eq.~(\ref{eq:SfullHamiltonian}) simplifies to